ember-learn/guides-source/guides/release/tutorial/04-component-basics.md

 </div>
 ```

 Since it is not a lot of code, it may not seem like a big deal to duplicate this structure on each page.
 However, if our designer wanted us to make a change to the header, we would have to find and update every single copy of this code.
-As our app gets bigger, this will become even more of problem.
+As our app gets bigger, this will become even more of a problem.

 Components are the perfect solution to this.
 In its most basic form, a component is just a piece of template that can be referred to by name.
 Let's start by creating a new file at `app/components/jumbo.hbs` with markup for the "jumbo" header: